heiskr/drab.css/README.md

 7. Apply more common spacing on `table`s.
 8. Add spacing to sectional elements.
 9. Style buttons to look more like web buttons.
-10. Tweak style of progress elements.
-11. Change the look of caption text.
+10. Change the look of caption text.
-12. Make strikethroughs more obvious.
+11. Make strikethroughs more obvious.
-13. More clickable summary.
+12. More clickable summary.
-14. Soften the shape of big boxy elements.
+13. Soften the shape of big boxy elements.
+14. Lighten inactive elements.
+15. Remove shadow on iOS.
-15. Use more common, consistent, and attractive colors.
+16. Use more common, consistent, and attractive colors.
-16. Finally, limit width on a high element so text is more readable.
+17. Finally, limit width on a high element so text is more readable.
 (The only class!)